MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-luis.md

 ## Using the LUIS CLI commands to enable LUIS in your bot

+This article describes how to perform some common tasks using the Bot Framework CLI.

 1. [Create your LUIS Authoring Resource in Azure](#create-your-luis-authoring-resource-in-azure)
 1. [Install the Bot Framework SDK CLI](#install-the-bot-framework-sdk-cli)
 1. [Create your LUIS Model](#create-your-luis-model)